Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 Register

-• 後で is common in everyday speech and informal conversation.
-In more formal situations, expressions such as 後ほど or その後 are often preferred.
+• 後で is the everyday, conversational choice.
+In formal situations, expressions such as 後ほど or その後 are often preferred.

-• 後に is slightly more formal or abstract, and appears frequently in narrative writing or announcements (for example: 「後ほど詳細をご連絡します」).
+• 後に is slightly more formal and abstract, and is common in narratives, announcements, and formal writing (for example, 後ほど詳細をご連絡します).

 Common mistakes